 Exercise is an important part of managing arthritis.
 Movement becomes easier with regular exercise.
 Taking your joints through range of motion every day helps alleviate pain and stiffness, which may become a source of motivation to stick with your program.

 To maintain a regular fitness routine during the winter months, Bosley recommends trying pool-based exercises.
 The temperature of the water is comfortable, which acts as heat therapy to loosen muscles and joints, and also provides support as well as resistance to introduce a strength component to the workout, as well.

 A pair of light dumbbells or weights can be especially beneficial for patients with arthritis, particularly those with osteoarthritis.
 Bones rely on stress to keep them strong, so providing muscle resistance to provide stress to these bones can help keep them healthy.
 Keep in mind that these exercises should be low-impact.
 Talk to your doctor about any questions you may have before beginning a fitness routine.

 Icy, slick surfaces increase the risk of slips and falls

-It’s the season of snowfall and icy sidewalks, which can put anyone at risk for a dangerous fall.
+It's the season of snowfall and icy sidewalks, which can put anyone at risk for a dangerous fall.
 A fall can be especially harmful to patients with arthritis, and can threaten their independence and health.
-When walking outside, be especially mindful of the conditions, and use a handrail, assistive device like a cane or walker or ask for assistance if you need it.
+To prevent falls in the winter, be especially mindful of the conditions, and use a handrail, an assistive device like a cane or walker, or ask for assistance if you need it.
 Opt for supportive footwear with non-skid soles like boots or sneakers.

 Although the cold weather can present barriers to living a healthy life with arthritis, you can still find ways to manage the condition.
 Talk to your doctor about questions you have about managing your arthritis during the winter months, and report any persistent pain.